 .
 While there are some team-only, private functions, most events are open to the public and tickets are still available for purchase.

-The Valero Alamo Bowl Bowl Insider newsletter includes the latest information on the perspective teams and bowl events.
+The Valero Alamo Bowl Bowl Insider newsletter includes the latest information on the perspective teams, bowl events and ticket presales.
 Sign up for the Bowl Insider

-or email firstname.lastname@example.org The bowl also posts to Twitter, Facebook and Instagram using the handle: /valeroalamobowl
+or email firstname.lastname@example.org The bowl also posts to Facebook, Instagram, Snapchat and Twitter using the handle: /valeroalamobowl and the hashtag: #alamobowl

 The Valero Alamo Bowl will be televised on ESPN.
 ESPN Radio (1250 in San Antonio) will carry the national radio broadcast of the Valero Alamo Bowl.

 Does the Alamo Bowl offer any pregame hospitality?